magento/devdocs/guides/v2.3/graphql/reference/quote.md

 Adds simple items to a specific cart.

 ### Add simple products to cart attributes
-The Add simple products to cart object can contain the following attributes:
+The `addSimpleProductsToCart` object can contain the following attributes:

 Attribute |  Data Type | Description
 --- | --- | ---